MDAR’s Agricultural Business Training Program offers two courses for Massachusetts agricultural enterprises:

 - Exploring the Small Farm Dream – 5-session course, typically offered on weekday evenings, using curriculum and workbook developed by the New England Small Farm Institute.
 For those who are thinking about or in the planning stages of a starting their own farm, including those who are expanding a hobby to an income-generating scale.
 This course offers guidance and resources to help make informed decisions about what’s involved with owning your own farm so you can decide whether or not to take the plunge - and how to proceed in the first stages.
 Cost per enterprise - $100

-Farmers that complete a business plan by participating in the 2019 Growing Your Farm Business planning course and then apply and get accepted to the APR Improvement or Matching Enterprise Grants for Agriculture grant programs for Fiscal Year 2020 will be able to waive the business planning phase of these programs, enabling them to move to the contract phase earlier for a longer timeframe to implement their projects.
+Farmers that complete a business plan by participating in the Growing Your Farm Business planning course and then apply and get accepted to MDAR’s APR Improvement or Matching Enterprise Grants for Agriculture farm viability grant programs within 2 years may be able to waive the business planning phase of these programs, enabling them to move to the contract phase earlier for a longer timeframe to implement their grant projects.

-MDAR’s Agricultural Business Training Program also offers occasional trainings, workshops and technical assistance to respond to identified needs of Massachusetts farmers.
+MDAR’s Agricultural Business Training Program also offers occasional trainings and workshops to respond to identified needs of Massachusetts farmers.
+Recent workshops:

 - Massachusetts Farm Succession School – Winter 2018; in partnership with Land for Good, additional professional technical assistance provided to participating Massachusetts farm families by MDAR’s Agricultural Business Training Program.
 View flyer.